open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

    {{% /tab %}} {{< /tabpane >}}

-3. Set and export variables that specify a [console exporter][], then execute script configuring other necessary environmental variables using a notation suitable for your shell/terminal environment &mdash; we illustrate a notation for bash-like shells and PowerShell:
+3. Set and export variables that specify a [console exporter][], then execute script configuring other necessary environment variables using a notation suitable for your shell/terminal environment &mdash; we illustrate a notation for bash-like shells and PowerShell: